 CPI up 1.3 per cent last 12 months

-Actions taken by the Government to limit the corona virus outbreak have implications for the CPI also in July.
-Even though most services are available again and is included as normal in the CPI, some services regarding travel amongst other are still being treated separately.
-Services with close to zero consumption in July accounts for about 2.5 per cent of total CPI measured in terms of the CPI weights, and prices on these services are mainly estimated based on seasonal factors.
+Actions taken by the Government to limit the corona virus outbreak have implications for the CPI also in May.
+Services with close to zero consumption in May accounts for more than 4 per cent of total CPI measured in terms of the CPI weights.
+More than 2 per cent had their prices estimated by the price development in the CPI-all-item index from April to May while approximately the same share was estimated based on seasonal factors.